billhorsman/inline_styles_mailer/README.md

 ## Usage

-If you follow some conventions, then it's just one line:
+If you keep things simple, then it's just one line:

 ```ruby
 class FooMailer < ActionMailer::Base